italia/design-react-kit/README.EN.md

 ]
 ```

-The same list is also available in the `package.json` of this `design-react-kit`.
-It's not possible yet to extends this `browserslist` configuration for [security concerns](https://github.com/browserslist/browserslist#shareable-configs).
+The same list is also available in the `package.json` file.
+Unfortunately, it's not possible to extend this `browserslist` configuration yet for [security concerns](https://github.com/browserslist/browserslist#shareable-configs).

 ## TypeScript typing definitions